PhilChodrow/PIC16B/syllabus.md

 I heartily encourage you to collaborate with your peers on homework and many in-class activities.
 You should ask questions, brainstorm ideas, and offer suggestions *at a conceptual level.* In general, **you should not share code with your peers** in any circumstances, as this deprives them of the opportunity to learn how to operationalize their ideas.

-The quizzes, midterm, and finals are open-book and open-notes.
+The midterm is open-book and open-notes.
 You should not discuss any aspect of these evaluations with your peers, and doing so will constitute a violation of UCLA's [student code of conduct](https://www.deanofstudents.ucla.edu/Individual-Student-Code).

 <div class="fancy-h1"> Getting Help </div>